mvysny/karibu-testing/karibu-testing-v10/README.md

 `Upload.receiver` and closes it immediately without writing anything, then fire `FailedEvent` and `FinishedEvent`.

+### Support for ComboBox/Select

+You can use static methods from `ComboBox.kt` to assert on the state of the combo box.
+For example, you can call `comboBox.getSuggestions()`/`ComboBoxKt.getSuggestions()` to return the current list of dropdown suggestions, formatted according to the current `ItemLabelGenerator`.

+You can also use `comboBox.setUserInput()`/`ComboBoxKt.setUserInput()` to simulate user typing into the ComboBox, filtering the suggestions.

+You can also use `comboBox._fireCustomValueSet()`/`ComboBoxKt._fireCustomValueSet()` to simulate user creating a new item in the ComboBox.

 ## Adding support for custom search criteria

 > *Note*: this feature is unsupported for Java since Java lacks extension methods.